tiprankstipranks

 Terrorist activities or warnings have dramatically impacted the airline industry and will likely continue to do so.

-The terrorist attacks of September 11, 2001 and their aftermath have negatively impacted the airline industry in general, including our operations.
+Past terrorist attacks and their aftermath have negatively impacted the airline industry in general, including our operations.
 If additional terrorist attacks are launched against the airline industry, there will be lasting consequences of such attacks, which may include loss of life, property damage, increased security and insurance costs, increased concerns about future terrorist attacks, increased government regulation and airport delays due to heightened security.
 Additionally, terrorist attacks and the fear of such attacks could negatively impact the airline industry, and result in decreased passenger traffic and yields, increased flight delays or cancellations associated with new government mandates, as well as increased security, fuel and other costs.
 We cannot provide any assurance that these events will not harm the airline industry generally or our operations or financial condition in particular.

 Natural and Human Disruptions - Risk 2